aziz00legend/Forum-Force/README.md

-# Forum Force — Corporate Forum Management Application
+# Forum Force — Career Fair Management Application

 ## Description
 Forum Force is a comprehensive web application designed to streamline the management of Career Fair.
 It provides an easy-to-use platform for managing organizing committees, participating companies, event logistics, and finances.
 The application features interactive data visualizations, role-based access control, and a modular system that meets the complex needs of large-scale Career Fair.